coilhq/mucoa/SOLUTION_DESIGN.md

 TigerBeetle is a distributed database built for native financial accounting support.
 It leverages the original Mojaloop Central Ledger logic in order to implement the financial accounting logic natively, within the database.
 In this proposed solution, the Mojaloop application layer optimizes its database interactions and defers the financial accounting logic to TigerBeetle.

 ## 3. Architecture & Design
+### 3.1 Architecture and Design Principles
+> TODO
-### 3.1.
+### 3.2.
 Current Mojaloop Architecture
-This diagram shows the current architecture of a Mojaloop payments hub and illustrates interactions between the hub and external entities such as a settlement bank, a global account lookup service and other financial service providers.
+The diagram below shows the current architecture of a Mojaloop payments hub and it illustrates interactions between the hub and external entities such as a settlement bank, a global account lookup service and the systems of other financial service providers.
+<br><br>
 ![System Context Diagram](solution_design/arch-mojaloop.svg)

-### 3.2.
+### 3.3.
+Central Ledger Architecture
+#### 3.3.1.
 As Is - Central Ledger
-> @jason Add the central-settlement as part of the design diagrams...

 ![System Context Diagram As](solution_design/central-ledger-system-context.svg)

-### 3.3.
+#### 3.3.2.
 To Be - Central Ledger
 ![System Context Diagram](solution_design/central-ledger-system-context.svg)

 ### 3.4.
+Central Settlement Architecture
+> @jason Add the central-settlement as part of the design diagrams...
+#### 3.4.1.
+As Is - Central Settlement
+> TODO
+#### 3.4.2.
+As Is - Central Settlement
+> TODO

+## 4. Requirements
+### 4.1.
 Functional Requirements
 #### New Functionality
 * TigerBeetle NodeJS integrated into Central-Ledger
   * Make use of existing configuration `default.json` configuration file for client